How to Clean Acrylic Paint Brushes | A Beginner Artist’s Guide

 Remember to blot out any excess paint when switching to a different brush and rinse it in water.

-3. Remember To Clean The Brushes Quickly
+3. Remember to Clean the Brushes Quickly

 Acrylic paint dries quickly so it has a chance of rendering your brushes useless.
-So, cleaning your paint brushes immediately after you’re done working on the artwork is a good idea.
+So, cleaning your paintbrushes immediately after you’re done working on the artwork is a good idea.
 This will maintain their form for a long time and you won’t have to replace your brushes prematurely.

 It’s said that prevention is the best remedy to any problem and so, not allowing your brushes to harden will pay dividends in the long run.

-4. Do Not Keep Wet Brushes In An Upright Position
+4. Do Not Keep Wet Brushes in an Upright Position

-After you’ve cleared the acrylic paint out, keep the wet brushes bristle-side down to dry.
+After you’ve cleared the acrylic paint out, keep the wet brush’s bristle-side down to dry.
 Keeping them upright while wet will allow moisture to seep into and damage the handle and ferrule.
 And ensure they are completely dry before storing them properly.

 You can use washers to keep your brushes upright when drying them.

-5. Never Touch The Paint On The Bristles With Bare Hands
+5. Never Touch the Paint on the Bristles With Bare Hands

 Using your bare hands to rub out the paint can cause the paint to stick to your skin.
 While most colors have been tested for being non-toxic, it is always a good idea to keep foreign elements out of your body.